Emmotes/ic_spoilers/docs/mehen.md

             ],
             "post_process_expr": "as_int(input>=2)",
             "amount_updated_listeners": [
-                "slot_changed"
+                "slot_changed",
+                "hero_tags_changed"
             ],
-            "description": "At least one other Tiefling or Dragonborn in his column", "index": 8
+            "condition_description": "At least one other Tiefling or Dragonborn in his column", "index": 8
         },
         {